RichardBechera/DeclarativePM/README.md

 Discovery.cs for discovery

-ActivationBinaryTree.cs for conformance checking ActivationTreeBuilder.cs to build ActivationBinaryTree from the trace and constraint
+`ActivationBinaryTree.cs` for conformance checking `ActivationTreeBuilder.cs` to build ActivationBinaryTree from the trace and constraint

 //TODO divide into files and folders
-MainMethods.cs for main methods like trace and expression evaluation, but also evaluation for conformance
+`MainMethods.cs` for main methods like trace and expression evaluation, but also evaluation for conformance

 #Declare Templates

-ITemplate.cs main interface for each template IVacuityDetection.cs for templates could be checked with vacuity condition
+`ITemplate.cs` main interface for each template `IVacuityDetection.cs` for templates could be checked with vacuity condition

-ExistenceTemplate.cs, UniTemplate.cs and BiTemplate are abstract classes for different categories of templates
+`ExistenceTemplate.cs`, UniTemplate.cs and BiTemplate are abstract classes for different categories of templates

-BiTemplateFactory.cs, UniTemplateFactory.cs and ExistenceFactory.cs are factories for creation of template instances.
+`BiTemplateFactory.cs`, `UniTemplateFactory.cs` and `ExistenceFactory.cs` are factories for creation of template instances.
 Mainly generation of candidates.

 The rest are classes for specific templates implementing abstract classses and interfaces defined above.

 ### LtlExpression

-LtlExpression.cs is recursive class representing expressions from linear temporal logic.
+`LtlExpression.cs` is recursive class representing expressions from linear temporal logic.
 For now they can be either:
   - atomic, consisting of None operator and Atom as atomic expression
   - unary, consisting of unary operator and one subexpression on the left
   - binary, consiting of binary operator and two subexpressions on the left and right